Mass E-mail Policy

 Appendix 2: Guidelines for Mass E-mails

 These guidelines are intended to assure that this means of communication remains reliable, and to support the community consensus that unnecessary electronic mail is unwelcome.
-The guidelines are also consistent with the High Volume Policies for Google Apps for Education, attached as Appendix 3.

 Using best judgment and following these guidelines will help ensure that the mass email system can be used effectively and to its capacity.